Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ## Optional directories

-### Code documenmtation
+### Code documentation
 Hog can also be used to automatically generating and deploying some documentation for your code.
-Hog works with Doxygen version 1.8.13 or later.
+Hog works with (Doxygen)[http://www.doxygen.nl/] version 1.8.13 or later.
-If your code already uses doxygen style comments, then you can easily generate doxygen documentation.
+If your code already uses Doxygen style comments, then you can easily generate Doxygen documentation.
 You just have to create a directory named `doxygen` containing the files used to generate the HDL documentation.
-A file named `doxygen.conf` should be in this directory together with all the files needed to generate your doxygen documentation.
+A file named `doxygen.conf` should be in this directory together with all the files needed to generate your Doxygen documentation.
 You can copy a template configuration from `Hog/Templates/doxygen.conf`.

 ## Wrapper scripts